Share your love

 Step 4 – Install a Specific Version of PostgreSQL on Ubuntu

-If you want to use a specific version, you can use the ‘postgresql-14’ or similar instead of ‘postgresql’ in the command.
+If you want to Install a Specific Version of PostgreSQL on Ubuntu 20.04, you can use the ‘postgresql-14’ or similar instead of ‘postgresql’ in the command.
 For example:

 sudo apt -y install postgresql-14